Dynamicaaa/rpx/docs/overview.md

-﻿# Project Overview
+# Project Overview

 RPX is an end-to-end Ren'Py archive toolkit implemented in modern JavaScript.
 It exposes the same primitives that power the official CLI so you can embed archive manipulation in build pipelines, CI jobs, or bespoke tools without shelling out to the command line.

 ## Key Features

-- **Archive creation** – generate `.rpa` archives targeting headers `RPA-1.0` through `RPA-4.0`, including optional XOR obfuscation and Ren'Py marker padding.
+- **Archive creation** - generate `.rpa` archives targeting headers RPA-1.0 through RPA-4.0 (ALT-1.0 output supported; ZiX-12A/ZiX-12B extraction relies on loader metadata), including optional XOR obfuscation and Ren'Py marker padding.
-- **Archive extraction** – unpack archives, list contents, and automatically decompile `.rpyc` scripts via unrpyc-js.
+- **Archive extraction** - unpack archives, list contents, automatically decompile `.rpyc` scripts via [`@dynamicaaa/unrpyc-js`](../unrpyc-js/README.md), and recover indexes that hide behind junk prefixes.
-- **Runtime heuristics** – detect the originating Ren'Py/Python runtime to assist in forward/backward compatibility decisions.
+- **Runtime heuristics** - detect the originating Ren'Py/Python runtime to assist in forward/backward compatibility decisions.
-- **Legacy support** – first-generation archives (`.rpa` + `.rpi`) are handled transparently by the same API.
+- **Legacy support** - first-generation archives (`.rpa` + `.rpi`) are handled transparently by the same API.
-- **Node friendly** – published as an ES module with zero native dependencies.
+- **Node friendly** - published as an ES module with zero native dependencies.
 Works from Node.js 16 onward.

 ## Architecture at a Glance